Procedure for Policy Management

 If notified by the Office of Ethics and Policy that a University Unit requires a Policy Liaison to serve on the University's Policy Review Committee (PRC), the Unit must select an individual from the Unit and provide contact information for that individual to the Office of Ethics and Policy.

-When a Policy Liaison transitions to another role within the University or leaves the University entirely, the Unit must select a replacement Policy Liaison as soon as possible and notify the Office of Ethics and Policy of the change.
+When a Policy Liaison transitions to another role within the University or leaves the University entirely, the Unit must select a replacement Policy Liaison as soon as possible and notify the Office of Ethics and Policy of the change in writing.

 New Documents or Material Substantive Revisions